GSA/openacr/docs/CLI.md

 npm test
 ```

-_Note_: If there are CLI errors, the `opat-cli.test.ts` says tests have passed initially but after that you get the assertion error and error code 7.
+_Note_: If there are CLI errors, the `opat-validate-cli.test.ts` says tests have passed initially but after that you get the assertion error and error code 7.